-Program: National Emergency Grants - 2012 Severe Storm/Flood Disaster
+Program: National Emergency Grants - 2013 Severe Storm/Flood Disaster

-To employ eligible dislocated workers and long-term unemployed individuals to assist in flood clean-up activities in areas defined by two (2) March 2012 FEMA disaster declarations.
-Southern West Virginia counties of Lincoln, Logan, Mingo and Wayne and in Central West Virginia in the counties of Harrison, Marion, and Doddridge.
-The grant project ended, March 31, 2013.
+To employ eligible dislocated workers and long-term unemployed individuals to assist in flood clean-up activities in areas defined by FEMA disaster declaration 4132.
+Approximately twelve (12) workers will be employed as temporary workers for a year in Roane County, WV.
+The grant ended, March 31, 2015.